Parking at the Long Beach Cruise Terminal

 No advance reservations are needed.

 Oversized vehicles will be charged per parking space they take up.
-Handicap parking is available with proof of valid permit for reduced rate.
+Handicap parking is available with proof of valid permit.
 RV's may have to use the adjacent outdoor parking facilities if they exceed height maximums.

 - Oversized Parking